TheLoathingFoundation/website/docs/IDEA.md

 ## Mission Statement

-`{{ The Loathing Foundation}}` provides affordable access to old Items of the Month for players who want to be able to use them while playing the game.
+`{{ The Loathing Foundation}}` provides affordable access to old Items of the Month for players who want to be able to use them while playing the game Kingdom of Loathing.

 ## Basic Mechanisms